SAPHNELO- anifrolumab-fnia injection, solution

 There was no clinically meaningful difference in systemic clearance based on age, race, ethnicity, region, gender, IFN status or body weight, that requires dose adjustment.

-Renal Impairment: No specific clinical studies have been conducted to investigate the effect of renal impairment on anifrolumab-fnia.
+Patients with Renal Impairment: No specific clinical trials have been conducted to investigate the effect of renal impairment on anifrolumab-fnia.
 Based on population PK analyses, anifrolumab-fnia clearance was comparable in SLE patients with mild (60-89 mL/min/1.73 m2) and moderate (30-59 mL/min/1.73 m2) decrease in eGFR values and patients with normal renal function (≥90 mL/min/1.73 m2).
 There were no SLE patients with a severe decrease in eGFR or end stage renal disease (<30 mL/min/1.73 m2); anifrolumab-fnia is not cleared renally.

-Hepatic Impairment: No specific clinical studies have been conducted to investigate the effect of hepatic impairment on anifrolumab-fnia.
+Patients with Hepatic Impairment: No specific clinical trials have been conducted to investigate the effect of hepatic impairment on anifrolumab-fnia.
 IgG1 monoclonal antibodies are predominantly eliminated via catabolism and are not expected to undergo hepatic metabolism; changes in hepatic function are not expected to influence anifrolumab-fnia clearance.
 Based on population PK analyses, baseline hepatic function biomarkers (ALT and AST ≤2.0 × ULN, and total bilirubin) had no clinically relevant effect on anifrolumab-fnia clearance.

 Drug Interactions

-No formal drug-drug interaction studies have been conducted.
+No formal drug-drug interaction trials have been conducted.

 Based on population PK analysis, concomitant use of oral corticosteroids, anti-malarials, immunosuppressants (azathioprine, methotrexate, mycophenolate mofetil, mycophenolic acid, and mizoribine), NSAIDs, ACE inhibitors, and HMG-CoA reductase inhibitors did not significantly affect the PK of anifrolumab-fnia.